will-change in CSS

 Compose

-Finally, the painted layers are handed to the GPU, which stacks them together and shows the combined frame on screen like sliding finished drawings under a sheet of glass.
-This step is GPU heavy.
+Finally, the painted layers are handed to the GPU, which stacks them together and shows the combined frame on screen like sliding finished drawings under a sheet of glass and moving them around.
+This step is GPU-heavy.

-Without the hint, the browser promotes the element to is own layer only when the animation starts.
+Without the hint, the browser promotes the element to its own layer only when the animation starts.
 That one-time layer promotion can cause a tiny stutter in the first frames of the animation.

 .animated-button {